-In connection with the Private Placement, we agreed to undertake the Rights Offering to our shareholders who did not participate in the Private Placement.
-We may also be required to issue ordinary shares upon exchange of the Exchangeable Notes upon the terms and conditions specified in the Exchangeable Notes and EN indenture, which would result in additional dilution to our shareholders.

 We may seek additional capital due to favorable market conditions or strategic considerations, even if we believe that we have sufficient funds for our current or future operating plans.

-We have filed a universal shelf registration statement on Form S-3 with the Securities and Exchange Commission, which was declared effective on July 16, 2019, and pursuant to which we registered for sale up to \$150.0 million of any combination of our ordinary shares, preferred shares, debt securities, warrants and/or units from time to time and at prices and on terms that we may determine.
-However, the disruption and volatility in the global and domestic capital markets resulting from the COVID-19 pandemic may increase the cost of capital and limit our ability to access capital.
+We have filed a universal shelf registration statement on Form S-3 with the SEC, which was declared effective on July 16, 2019 (File No.333-232569), and pursuant to which we registered for sale up to \$150.0 million of any combination of our ordinary shares, preferred shares, debt securities, warrants and/or units from time to time and at prices and on terms that we may determine.
+The extent to which we are able to utilize the shelf registration statement as a source of funding will depend on a number of factors, including the prevailing market price of our ordinary shares, general market conditions and applicability of restrictions on our ability to utilize the shelf registration statement to sell more than one-third of the market value of our public float, meaning the aggregate market value of voting and non-voting ordinary shares held by non-affiliates, in any trailing 12-month period.
+As of June 30, 2021, we had issued \$98.1 million of securities registered under our universal shelf registration statement.